jduke788/Csharp/README.md

 Understand how to use delegates to define and reference methods - N Practice using events to handle user input and other program events - N 22/11
-Learn about generics and how to use generice types and methods to write reusable and flecible code - N Learn about LINQ - N
+Learn about generics and how to use generice types and methods to write reusable and flexible code - N Learn about LINQ - N
 How to use async and await keyworks to write asynchronous code - N Build an updated movie recommendation system - N